From Florence to Pisa: 4 Best Ways to Get There

 Your tour starts at 9am at Piazzale Montelungo in the heart of Firenze, where you'll meet an expert multilingual guide and board an air-conditioned vehicle to start your one-hour ride through beautiful Tuscany.
 Along the way, your guide will offer a fascinating insight into the area's past, present, and future, as well as the sights waiting for you throughout the day.

 Once you get to the central square of Piazza dei Miracoli in Pisa, you'll join your guide in a walking tour of the city, stopping by to see the Duomo Cathedral and the many Gothic and Romanesque buildings on your way to the main attraction: the 12th-century Leaning Tower of Pisa.
+Here, you can choose to climb the tower or just take photos from the outside, as well as the stunning surrounding architecture.

 You'll then have some time to explore on your own or do some shopping before meeting back with your guide to start the journey to your next destination: the ancient city of Lucca, famous for its intact 16th-century city walls.